ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

     * Declarative operation (not CRUD), to focus on the final state, for example `online:`, rather than `is_online:`.
     * The name of the option should be consistent with the rest of the module, as well as other modules in the same category.
-    * In doubt, look for other modules to find option names that are used for the same purpose, we like to offer consistency to our users.
+    * When in doubt, look for other modules to find option names that are used for the same purpose, we like to offer consistency to our users.

   :description:

     * Detailed explanation of what this option does.
 It should be written in full sentences.
-    * The first entry is a description of the option itself, subsequent entries detail its use, possible value format or dependencies.
+    * The first entry is a description of the option itself; subsequent entries detail its use, dependencies, or format of possible values.
-    * Should not list the possible values (that's what ``choices:`` is for, though it should explain `what` the values do if they aren't obvious).
+    * Should not list the possible values (that's what ``choices:`` is for, though it should explain what the values do if they aren't obvious).
-    * If an option is only sometimes required, this needs to be reflected in the documentation, e.g. "Required when I(state=present)."
+    * If an option is only sometimes required, describe the conditions.
+For example, "Required when I(state=present)."
     * Mutually exclusive options must be documented as the final sentence on each of the options.

   :required: